sasha11111112020292/learnFrench/README.md

                     if (userProfile) userProfile.style.display = 'none';
                     if (loginSection) loginSection.style.display = 'block';

+                    // Load from localStorage when not logged in console.log('📦 Not logged in - loading from localStorage...');
+                    loadFromLocalStorage();

                     // Show login modal when not authenticated setTimeout(() => {